anwtn/functions-on-k8s/README.md

 ## Creating a function with a Docker file

-This step is optional, but it explains how to create a Docker enable function.
+This step explains how to create a Docker enabled function.

 You will need to have the Azure Function CLI installed to use the `func` tools.
 You can find the [Azure Functions Core Tools installation instructions here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#install-the-azure-functions-core-tools).